Colorado Farm Program Teaches Immigrants Gardening, Healthy Eating, English

-These women come from countries as close as Mexico and as far away as Myanmar.
+These women come from countries as close as Mexico and as far away as Myanmar (also known as Burma).
 And they're learning English on a farm where they also pick up tips on healthy eating and gardening on the Western Slope.

 A Trip to the Farm

 It’s a warm summer day at Thistle Whistle Farm, a 16-acre spread on the outskirts of Hotchkiss.
 But despite the heat, eight women are here pulling weeds and planting cabbage seeds.

 They've traveled 45 minutes from Delta.

 Participant Yadira Rivera even brought her three kids along.
 That’s a big help because it gives them something to do while school’s out.

 "My kids enjoy coming to the farm and they like it because they learn about plants and how to grow some vegetables," she said.